Outdoor Research Inception Aerogel Gloves

 With this insulation in the palms and fingers, the gloves should remain warm even when being utilized to grasp, such as when using poles or adjusting other equipment.

 On a day when I started out snowshoeing in -2 degree (f) temperature, the tips of my left pinky and thumb were cold; I thought about using glove liners, but within five minutes, the fingers were warm, and no liners were necessary.
-At above 30 degrees, the gloves actually become quite warm, especially during active use; the resultant warmth and sweatiness of my hands can make taking off and putting the gloves back on, a bit “sticky.”
+At above 30 degrees, the gloves actually become quite warm, especially during active use; the resultant warmth and sweatiness of my hands can make taking off and putting the gloves back on a bit “sticky.”
+In these situations, the loops on the wrists of the gloves prove very helpful in pulling on the gloves over sweaty hands.
 I think that the suggested 30 degree (f) upper limit for comfortable use of the gloves is accurate.

 The interior lining is a very soft waffle pattern fleece polyester.
 This lining can get sweaty at the higher range of the glove's suggested temperature, but it appears to wick well, and the gloves do not remain clammy, and dry quickly.